The Ballot Measure That Changed Nevada

 From 1 Ounce to 2.5 Ounces

 Question 2 originally set possession limits at 1 ounce of flower and 1/8 ounce of concentrate.
 In 2023, SB 277 increased these limits by 150% to 2.5 ounces of flower and 0.25 ounces of concentrate, effective January 1, 2024.
-The expanded limits equalized recreational and medical possession amounts, reflecting the maturation of Nevada's cannabis market.
+The expanded limits equalized recreational and medical possession amounts, reflecting the maturation of Nevada's cannabis market and a legislative recognition that the original limits were unnecessarily restrictive.

 Recreational legalization came through Question 2 on November 8, 2016, passing with 54% of the vote.
 Possession became legal on January 1, 2017, and retail sales launched on July 1, 2017 — with Governor Brian Sandoval declaring a state of emergency 11 days later due to overwhelming consumer demand.